25prabhu10/notes/docs/Concepts/Application_Security/Cryptography.md

 How do I trust a CA?

 - All CAs must submit certificate activity logs to CT Log services
-- CTLogs must be monitored and audited by organisation.
+- CTLogs must be monitored and audited by organisation
 - _A Signed Certificate Timestamp_ (SCT) is generated and returned when a certificate is submitted
 - All newly issued certificates must contain SCT and all CAs in Chrome's trusted store should have CT Logs
 - Web Server can enforce browsers to check and validate SCT using `Expect-CT` header